An independent middle and high school based on Montessori principles

 As an artist, she chooses to produce work that lifts the spirit and that shows an appreciation for life and the beauty that exists on this earth.
 She likes to make a difference in people’s lives with her work even if it is only for a moment.
 Her goal as an art teacher is to make art fun for everyone and introduce the students to a variety of art projects using different mediums including graphite, charcoal, pastels, watercolor and acrylic painting, and ink.
 She enjoys observing what evolves from the students’ imagination!
 You can see a sampling of her work at It’s the Nature of Things.

-We are excited to announce that Jami will join Belle Meade’s Lower School in August 2020 as the Head Teacher for ages 3 to 12.
+Jami joined Belle Meade’s Lower School in August 2020 as Head Teacher for ages 3 to 12.
 Jami enjoys working with children of all ages and specifically loves to design learning opportunities based on the students’ individual interests.

-Jami is creative and artistic, enjoying work in painting, photography, acting, and vocal performance.
+Jami is creative and artistic.
+She enjoys painting, photography, acting, and vocal performance.
 She has a B.A. degree from Converse College in Early Childhood Education and a Master’s degree in Elementary Education with an emphasis on Montessori Philosophy.
 She completed the AMS/MACTE program for ages 6 to 9 at Lander University in 2008, and the 9 to 12 program at the Montessori Teacher Training institute in 2012.
 Jami has experience teaching kindergarten through middle school, with a strong focus on Science, and also has experience teaching Early Childhood Education at the college level.

 Jami’s simple philosophy of education is to trust the method, engage the students, and most importantly to trust the children in their pursuit of learning.
 She can’t imagine herself in any other profession than educator.
 She spends her free time reading, painting, learning new things, and performing in community theatre.